-Taub Center researchers Michael Debowy, Prof. Gil Epstein, and Prof. Avi Weiss looked at the Israeli labor market following the shocks it experienced during the COVID-19 pandemic.
+Taub Center researchers Michael Debowy, Prof. Gil S. Epstein, and Prof. Avi Weiss looked at the Israeli labor market following the shocks it experienced during the COVID-19 pandemic.
 The research surveys the trends in employment and wages in the various sectors of the economy and among the various segments of the population, the investment in workers’ human capital as revealed by the state of higher education and vocational training, and forecasts for Israel’s labor market.
+The study findings show that the labor market recovered surprisingly well from the COVID pandemic, although to ensure long-term growth, there must be continued investment in making higher education accessible, as well as vocational training, investment in infrastructure, and those factors that influence overall productivity and possibilities for quality employment for Israeli workers.

-In 2020–2021, there was a significant decline in employement relative to 2019 across almost all the industries; however, in 2022 it returned to its previous level in most industries.
+In 2020–2021, there was a significant decline in employment relative to 2019 across almost all the industries; however, in 2022 it returned to its previous level in most industries.
 In some industries, the number of jobs increased significantly relative to the pre-pandemic level.
-Particularly noticeable are the health, social welfare, and nursing care industry (112,000 more jobs than in 2019) as well as the high tech sector (60,000).
+Particularly noticeable are the health, social welfare, and nursing care industry (112,000 more jobs than in 2019) as well as the high tech sector (60,000 more jobs).
 The construction industry — which was severely impacted by the pandemic — also experienced a recovery and an increase of about 17,800 jobs, which supported, among other things, a recovery in employment among Arab men.
 However, some industries remained smaller than they were in 2019 with respect to level of employment.
-The most prominent is management and support services (33,000 fewer jobs than in 2019) and accommodation and food services (12,100).
+The most prominent is management and support services (33,000 fewer jobs than in 2019) and accommodation and food services (12,100 fewer jobs).

 The extent of recovery varied across segments of the population.
 A comparison by gender shows that while the rate of employment among men in the summer of 2022 was equal to that in the summer of 2019 (82%), among women, there was an increase of about 2 percentage points (77% vs 75%).
 Similarly, the rate of employment among women in general returned to its former level and even surpassed it.
 There was also an impressive recovery among Arab men.
 In contrast, the rate of employment remained lower than prior to the pandemic for Haredi (ultra-Orthodox) men.